gyuho/learn/doc/distributed_systems_raft/README.md

 A `log entry` is considered *safely replicated* when the leader has replicated it on the **quorum of its followers**.
 Once `log entry` has been *safely replicated* on a majority of the servers, it is considered **safe to be applied** to its state machine.
-And such `log entry` is *called* **committed**.
+And such `log entry` is **committed**.
 Then **`leader`** **applies committed entry to its state machine**. `Applying committed entry to state machine` means *executing the command in the log entry*.
 Again, `leader` attempts to **replicate a log entry on the quorum of its followers**.
 Once they are replicated on a majority of its followers, it is **safely replicated**.
 Therefore it is **safe to be applied**.
-Then the `leader` **commits that log entry**. *Raft* guarantees that such entries are committed in a durable storage, and that they will eventually be applied *(executed)* by other available state machines.
+Then the `leader` **commits that log entry** and *apply the command*. *Raft* guarantees that such entries are committed in a durable storage, and that they will eventually be applied *(executed)* by other available state machines.
 When a `log entry` is committed, it is safe to be applied.
 And for a `log entry` to be committed, it only needs to be stored on the quorum of cluster.
 This means each `command` can complete as soon as a majority of the followers has responded to a single round of `AppendEntries` RPCs.
-In other words, the `leader` does not need to wait for responses from every node.
+In other words, `leader` does not need to wait for responses from every node.

 Most critical case for performance is when a leader replicates log entries.
 *Raft* algorithm minimizes the number of messages by requiring a single